-What will happen after my Gastroscopy + Colonoscopy?
+What will happen after my Gastroscopy?

-After your procedures, you may feel a little bloated with wind pains but these usually settle quite quickly and you may find that you have a sore throat for a little while.
+After the procedure, you may feel a little bloated with wind pains but these usually settle quite quickly and you may find that you have a sore throat for a little while.
 We will discuss the findings of the procedure with you before you go home.
 If you have had sedation, the results of your procedure will be discussed with you and the person taking you home with your consent.
-After the procedure, you will be offered a drink and a light snack by staff.
-If you wish to bring your own food, please do so.